martijnslobbe/Smart-Garden/README.md

  In this project, the relay switches the power to a water pump on or off.
  - The FC-28 soil moisture sensor measures the moisture in soil and similar materials.
  It acts as an variable resistor.
+ - The micro switch is a switch that let's trough current when it is pressed.
+ In the project it's job is to make sure that nothing happens when the water resevoir is emptry.
+ A floating weight will hang on the switch when the water tank is empty, thus pressing in the switch.
+  The 10 K ohm resistor has a constant resistance of 10 kilo ohm.
  - The Makeblock 50200 water pump is used to transport the water from a resevoir to it's destination.
  Since this water pump uses 12 VDC and an arduino cannot handle this much power, a relay is used as an on/of switch.